-One appointment per person (Family of four = 4 appointments)
+One appointment per person (Family of 4 = 4 appointments)

 Complete the DS11 application form in black ink.
-Follow the instructions in the email confirmation.
-To modify or cancel your appointment, go to your email confirmation and follow the prompt on the yellow bar.
+You will receive instructions in an email confirmation.
+To modify or cancel your appointment, follow the prompt on the yellow bar in your email confirmation.

 Applicants 15 and younger must appear in person with BOTH parents.
 If they had a previous passport they must submit the old passport AND their birth certificate.
 Applicant and both parents must be present at the time of the appointment to begin.